luisfmnunes/CppParser/README.md

 ## Usage

 The directives definition should follow the call of single dash (-) for single character directive (*e.g.* -A) and double dash (--) for multiple character directive (*e.g.* --Append), although it's not required.
+After defining all directives the parser function should be called to parse the argc + argv input.
+For a better experience on the debugging feature of the parser, it's recommended to use the Macro calls of the library (which allow to register the name of the variables being binded to the respective directive).

 #### Assignment